Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

 while the actual number is

-where the latter could be used if a variable number of qubits can be used for the circuit execution.
+If a variable number of qubits can be used for circuit execution, the latter represents a significant resource reduction.
 The asymptotic qubit scaling is just $\bO(N+n_I)$, compared to $\bO(N\log_2(N+n_I))$ for the original QPS algorithm (\cref{tab:qps_registers}).
-This original qubit scaling is from storing the emission history at each step, which means using $N$ subregisters $\ket{h}_m$ each with $\ceil{\log_2(n_I+m+1)}\sim\bO(\log_2(N+n_I))$ qubits.
+This original qubit scaling is from storing the emission history at each step, which entails using $N$ subregisters $\ket{h}_m$ each with $\ceil{\log_2(n_I+m+1)}\sim\bO(\log_2(N+n_I))$ qubits.
 By measuring, resetting, and re-using $\ket{h}$ after each step, $\ket{h}$ just consists of $\ceil{\log_2(N+n_I+1)}$ qubits, and the dominant scaling becomes the $\bO(N+n_I)$ qubits of $\ket{p}$.
 The qubit scaling difference is illustrated in \cref{fig:qubit_costs}, which plots qubit count against $N$, with one starting particle, $n_I=1$.